Breastfeeding Tips: 4 Ways to Ensure Breastfeeding Success

 Your diet during breastfeeding - what to avoid

-Research has shown that eating a variety of healthy foods can help increase the macro-and micronutrients of your breastmilk [15].
+Research has shown that eating a variety of healthy foods can help increase the macro-and micronutrients of your breastmilk [14].
 But there are some foods you may want to look out for.
-This includes:
+This includes the following list of foods to avoid while breastfeeding:

 • Spices: Although research has shown it is unlikely that spices will impact your baby’s feeding time or make them fussy [15], keep an eye on your baby’s reaction if you decide to have some spicy food.